iamraviteja/turbo-barnacle/Costanalysis.md

 | Azure Synapse Serverless SQL Pool | Uses T-SQL to query files directly in ADLS Gen2.
 Pay-per-query cost (only for data processed). | Ideal Interim Solution.
 Quick to set up; allows MSTR reporting to resume with minimal provisioning cost. |
 | Databricks SQL Endpoints | Uses highly optimized Spark SQL to query Delta Lake tables.
 Pay-for-cluster-runtime cost. | Long-Term Vision.
 Superior performance for complex analytics; aligns with your final target architecture. |
 Transition Effort to Databricks SQL Endpoints
-The transition effort from the interim Synapse Serverless Pool to Databricks SQL Endpoints is moderate and strategic.
+The effort to transition from the interim Synapse Serverless Pool to Databricks SQL Endpoints is moderate and strategic.
 | Area of Effort | Synapse Serverless to Databricks SQL |
 |---|---|
 | Data Migration | None.
 Data already resides in ADLS Gen2. |